altheimerb/python-sma/README.txt

 SMA - Single Molecule Analysis
 BDA 10/22/15 UNDER DEVELOPMENT
 Updated 2/4/16 - developing for 2 channel data.
-NOT TESTED
+IN PROGRESS. currently, can generate 2 channel .pks3d file.
+But, no mapping is applied - assumes half frame offset.
+Keep emchs =1 and it works fine for real data analysis.

 Dependencies - See Storm analysis and DAOSTORM analysis requirements.
 You should be able to run STORM analysis using the sample data in the 3d_daostorm directory before trying to use this code. https://github.com/ZhuangLab/storm-analysis